 If you have suffered a major spinal injury in an accident which was not your fault, you could be entitled to compensation.
 For a fast, simple and definite answer, talk to Jefferies Solicitors today.

 Our experienced serious injury solicitors, know that spinal cord injuries can have long-term or even life-long consequences.
-Depending on the severity of the injury, back problems can lead to paralysis and compensation is required to cover not only pain and suffering but also permanent care or mobility facilities.
+Depending on the severity of the injury, back problems can lead to paralysis.
+In these cases, compensation is required to cover not only pain and suffering but also permanent care or mobility facilities.
 We can fight to earn compensation for you, on a no win, no fee basis to pay for therapy, loss of earnings, adaptations to accommodation, transport and other assistance.

-Talk to the experts at Jefferies Solicitors today on 0800 342 3206 to discuss your circumstances and find out if you have grounds to make a claim.
+Talk to the experts at Jefferies Solicitors today on 0800 342 3206 to discuss your circumstances and find out if you have grounds to make a spinal injury claim.

 CLAIMING FOR SPINAL CORD INJURIES